As a new graduate, you are likely to experience some difficulty adjusting to your new role, especially in the first few months of your program.

-Participating in facilitated debriefing sessions offered by your employer will provide an outlet for you to gain perspective as well as realising your feelings are shared by other new graduates.
+Participating in facilitated debriefing and/or clinical supervision sessions offered by your employer will provide an outlet for you to gain perspective as well as realising your feelings are shared by other new graduates.

 Just remember to be mindful of privacy and confidentiality when engaging in social activities with colleagues, including social media interaction.

-Access counselling services such as Nursing and Midwifery Health Program (which is staffed by nurses who understand the profession/s) or your employer’s employee assistance program.
+Access counselling services such as Nursing and Midwifery Health Program which is a free and confidential counselling service run by nurses and midwives who provide tailored emotional support.
+You can also contact your employer’s employee assistance program.
 Counsellors can provide you with the skills to develop resilience and coping strategies for personal and professional issues.

-Remember, even the most experienced nurse and/or midwife is still learning every day.
+Remember, even the most experienced nurses and midwives are still learning every day.